 Professionally, Peters was an Associate Partner at Foster + Partners, one of the world's most highly regarded architecture practices.
 As a key member of the Specialist Modelling Group (SMG), the office's internal research and development consultancy, Peters was involved in many projects using complex geometry and environmental simulation.
 He has a multi-disciplinary approach to design and has also worked in the London office of design-led engineering practice Buro Happold.

 Academically, Peters teaches graduate level courses in design studio, computational design, comprehensive building design, and visual communication focusing on parametric modelling and digital fabrication.
 He also teaches computation and design in the undergraduate program.
 Peters is a Director of Smartgeometry, an organization that promotes the use of computation in architecture.
-He has published 25 peer-reviewed papers, 5 book chapters, and edited 2 books.
-He is currently writing a new book titled Computing the Environment: Digital Design Tools for Simulation and Visualisation of Sustainable Architecture, due out on Wiley in 2017.
+He has published 25 peer-reviewed papers, written five book chapters, and edited two books.
+He is also the author of Computing the Environment: Digital Design Tools for Simulation and Visualisation of Sustainable Architecture (Wiley, 2017).